ramseskamanda/workon/README.md

 - [ ] Sort the projects by most recently accessed
 - [ ] Command line suggestions when going through questions
 - [ ] Start a new project
+- [ ] Allow for easy extensions (e.g. startup scripts to source a virtualenv when opening a python project)

 ## How it works